Share, share, share (and take turns). I find myself saying it to my students and my children all the time. Maybe it’s time I take my own advice!

 As we clean out our rooms and spaces for the end of the school year, we come across so many things: lessons, materials, books… Often I ask myself when faced with a poster I forgot about and lived without, “Do I really need to keep this??”

-A post that was tweeted earlier this month, is titled “Give of Yourself” and tells some things students have said are the best gifts teachers have given them.
+A post that was tweeted years ago, is titled “Give of Yourself” and tells some things students have said are the best gifts teachers have given them.
+It’s a sweet post with a great graphic to remind yourself just how important you are to kids!

-Sharing is such a simple concept, but with our busy lifestyles and crazy end of the year, sometimes we forget.
+Sharing is such a simple concept, but with our busy lifestyles, sometimes we forget.
 My goal is to not forget and to keep sharing, just like I tell my kids to do!